dhfbk/tint/src/site/markdown/pos.md

 The Tint module for Part-of-speech tagging relies on the corresponding module in Stanford CoreNLP.
 You can surf to its [FAQ page](http://nlp.stanford.edu/software/pos-tagger-faq.shtml) for more information.

-If you want to retrain the POS tagger using the ISTD dataset, you need to convert the original dataset to the format accepted by the Stanford `MaxentTagger`.
+In order to retrain the POS tagger using the ISTD dataset, you need to convert the original dataset to the format accepted by the Stanford `MaxentTagger`.
 The words should be tagged by having the word and the tag separated by the underscore character.
 For example: